Restaurants in Central

 Tip: Lunch tasting is the access; weekend evenings book out three weeks ahead.

-Octavium on the 8th floor of One Chinachem Central in Hong Kong is Umberto Bombana's two Michelin star private kitchen, a 30 seat room for handmade pasta and slow braised game.
+Octavium on the 8th floor of One Chinachem Central in Hong Kong is Umberto Bombana's two Michelin star private kitchen, a 30 seat room for handmade pasta.

 Order: Hand cut tagliolini with Norcia black truffle.